Grangemouth Refinery: Operation

-The refinery has a 'nameplate' capacity for processing 140000 oilbbl of crude oil daily.
-It currently employs about 450 permanent staff, and a further 350 contractors.
+The refinery had a 'nameplate' capacity for processing 140000 oilbbl of crude oil daily.
+It used to employ about 500 permanent staff, and a further 350 contractors over a 700 hectare site.

-It processed approximately 400,000 tonnes of imported crude oil annually until the end of the Second World War, and subsequent expansion programmes have increased refining capacity to an excess of 10 million tonnes per year.
+It processed approximately 400,000 tonnes of imported crude oil annually until the end of the Second World War, and subsequent expansion programmes have increased refining capacity to in excess of 10 million tonnes per year.

-The INEOS-owned North Sea Forties pipeline system terminates at the Kinneil processing facility, and surplus crude is exported via pipeline to the Dalmeny tank farm, and subsequently shipped out from the Hound Point marine terminal onto oil tankers of up to 350,000 D.W.T. which are able to navigate the shallow water of the Forth.
+The INEOS-owned North Sea Forties pipeline system terminates at the Kinneil processing facility, and surplus crude is exported via pipeline to the Dalmeny tank farm, and subsequently shipped out from the Hound Point marine terminal onto oil tankers of up to 350,000 DWT which are able to navigate the shallow water of the Forth.